GUINEA BISSAU, GUINEA CONAKRY, SIERRA LEONE, LIBERIA

-DAY 2 – BIJAGOS SACRED ARCHIPELAGO: THE GHOST CAPITAL
+Day 2 – BIJAGOS SACRED ARCHIPELAGO: THE GHOST CAPITAL Guinea Bissau

-Morning relax at Ponta Anchaca wild beaches, and swimming pool, or walking excursion in the island.
+Morning relax at our lodge, on the wild beaches and swimming pool, or walking excursion in the island.

-On request (not included) Early morning departure for an excursion to Orango Island in search of a residual fauna of Hippos that has acclimatised with the life on islands.
+On request: Early morning departure for an excursion to Orango Island in search of a residual fauna of Hippos that has acclimatised with the life on islands.
 Mainly living is fresh-water swamps, some time they could swim in the ocean.
 Local guide will lead the visitors, hippos are not granted.

 A vehicle will be waiting us for a brief city tour.
 Bissau is a tiny but intriguing capital town with old Portuguese architecture and a huge fort, a reminder of the slave trade era.

-DAY 5 – THE GRIOT: THE AFRICAN TROBADORS
+Day 5 – THE GRIOT: THE AFRICAN TROBADORS Guinea Bissau

 Early morning departure.
 After lunch we leave the main road for a small village in the Malinké region.

-The Malinké are the descendants of the ancient Mali Empire and are spread on the current territory of Mali, Guinea Conakry Ivory Coast, Senegal and Guinea Bissau.
-Griots are a cast of musician-story tellers dating from the Mali Empire.
+The Malinké are the descendants of the ancient Mali Empire and are spread on the current territory of Mali, Guinea Conakry, Ivory Coast, Senegal and Guinea Bissau.
+Griots are a cast of musician-story tellers dating back to the Mali Empire.
 The village we visit is known for the Griot families that have maintained these traditions from the time of the Empire.
-Well-known also for their skill in producing musical instruments, they will perform a concert for us., Arrival at Gabu.
-Dinner and overnight at the new hotel Karsa ***, air-conditioned self-contained rooms.
+Well-known also for their skills in producing musical instruments, they will perform a concert for us.
+Arrival at Gabu.

 Arrival at Dalaba at 1200 m. ( 3900 Ft.) altitude.

-DAYS 9 & 10 MASKS IN THE FOREST
+Days 9 & 10 MASKS IN THE FOREST Guinea Conakry / Sierra Leone

 Next day drive in the direction of Freetown peninsula.